PalmTree2198/ZoomCord/README.md

 # ZoomCord
-* Google Meet / Zoom / Discord inspired clone
+* Zoom and Discord inspired clone.
 * A web application for Video Meeting and Realtime Text Chat.
 * Powered by Node.js, Express, PeerJs and Socket.io.